 So my recommendation to anyone using spaced repetition software to help them memorize languages, facts, figures, terminology or anything whatsoever is simply this:

 Use the program in combination with a memorization system like Magnetic Memory and use it when in a state of deep relaxation.
+There are 21 more powerful memory tips you can use too.

 If you haven’t tried working on your vocabulary memorization in a state of relaxation, give it a (gentle) whirl today.
 And enjoy the “softness” of the work.
 The softer the work, the less effort you need.
 The less effort you need, the more effective the memorization.